It looks like you're using IE11...

 This browser offers limited functionality on our website.
 We recommend you use the latest version of Chrome, Safari, Edge and Firefox.

 If you'd like to speak to us about our Vacant to Vibrant scheme or need more information, email [email protected].
-We can arrange a meeting with you in-person, by telephone or online.
+We can arrange a meeting with you in-person, by phone or online.

 This map shows Belfast city centre boundary as defined in the Vacant to Vibrant scheme.
 The city centre boundary runs from the north side of the Westlink towards Nelson Street, cuts across the River Lagan to run behind Odyssey Arena and towards Middlepath Street.
 The boundary continues across the front of Short Strand, then back towards the River Lagan at Cromac Place, continuing towards McClure Street and Bradbury Place.
 The boundary crosses through Donegall Road, beyond City Hospital.
 The boundary runs north again, back towards the Westlink, to include the lower end of Grosvenor Road and follows the Westlink route back towards Peter’s Hill.